zlogic/cybervision/README.md

 Cybervision uses CMake and should work on Linux, macOS and Windows.

-To build it, install Rust and run `carg build --release`.
+To build it, install Rust and run `cargo build --release`.